kalbfuss/01memories/README.md

 All packages are available on [pypi.org](https://pypi.org) and can be installed using the "pip install" (or "pip3 install") command.
 Where possible/available, packages should be installed using the distribution package manager (e.g  "apt" on Debian/Ubuntu).

-Pyframe further requires the following (non-Python) libraries to be installed:
+Digital Memories further requires the following (non-Python) libraries to be installed:

 - libxslt1.1
 - libmtdev1